Tue, Nov 09|

 While Congress has funded resource centers and programs to improve the nation’s capacity to teach and learn world languages, such initiatives have often failed to include and address the specific status and needs of indigenous, Native American languages.
 Panelists will consider promises and progress made to Native American language communities, gaps remaining, and partnerships and pathways forward to fulfill pledges to strengthen indigenous language preservation and revitalization efforts.

-PLEASE ADD email@example.com TO YOUR CONTACTS TO RECIEVE IMPORTANT EVENT INFORMATION
+PLEASE ADD firstname.lastname@example.org TO YOUR CONTACTS TO RECEIVE IMPORTANT EVENT INFORMATION

 MEET THE PANELISTS

 President, National Coalition of Native American Language Schools & Programs

 Leslie Harper, Leech Lake Band of Ojibwe.
 Born and raised in Cass Lake, MN, Leslie has been a language advocate and public policy researcher for 20+ years.
 Leslie is co-founder of an Ojibwe language immersion school and helped with teaching, curriculum development, professional development, and fundraising for ten years at the school.